Tahoe South Blog

 - When you’re not at the Candy Dance, fill your time up with some awesome activities like paddle boarding with South Tahoe Stand Up Paddle, hike on the Tahoe Rim Trail, check out the hot springs at David Walley’s, or rent bicycles and check out the new bike path from Kahle Community Center in Stateline to Nevada Beach, NV.

 - Buy a ticket to the Genoa Candy Dance dinner, held on Saturday night of the fair from 5:30-7:30 PM.
-This year’s menu included BBQ pork and chicken, potato and green salads, green beans and vegetables.
+This year’s menu included BBQ pork and chicken, potato and green salads, green beans, and vegetables.
 The Dance follows immediately after.
-2013 Tickets for adults were $28 and for children, $20.
 Tickets are available over the phone from the Genoa Town Office.